BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 ## **Using BLOCWallet commands**

-BLOCWallet has a twin command system; a numerical shortcut for navigating the menu, and typed commands you can access directly.
+**BLOCWallet has a twin command system**; a *numerical shortcut* for navigating the menu, and *typed commands* you can access directly.
 The more you use BLOCWallet the more typed commands you'll pick up.
 This guide is written using the written commnand system.
 Feel free to use the numbers associated with the command.

 ## **Create** a Wallet